ibm-cloud-docs/satellite/use-case.md

 ## Insurance use cases for {{site.data.keyword.satelliteshort}}
 {: #use-case-insurance}

-This use case is applicable to the insurance industry.
+{{site.data.keyword.satelliteshort}} supports the following use case for the insurance industry.
 {: shortdesc}

 ### Analytics platform on-premises